How Many Showings Does It Take to Sell a House on Average?

 Time of year

-Seasonality also impacts how much attention your home is likely to receive and the number of showings you’ll need to accommodate before you get an offer.
+Seasonality also impacts the amount of attention your home is likely to receive and the number of showings you’ll need to accommodate before you get an offer.

-Data from HomeLight’s Best Time to Sell Calculator shows that homes listed in April sell, on average, up to six days faster than average.
+Nationwide data from HomeLight’s Best Time to Sell Calculator shows that homes listed in April sell, on average, up to six days faster.

 In the warmer months, casual buyers may browse real estate listings and pop into open houses as a hobby, resulting in more showings booked by house hunters in various stages of their buying journey.